By Robbie Trosclair, staff writer

 For the United Houma Nation, food starts with traditional crops like corn, squash and beans — a trio known as the three sisters because of the way they sustain each other and the soil while growing together.

-Monique Trahan, a UHN member, believes the food they grow is important to help heal the damage done to the Earth from overfarming.
+Monique Verdin, a UHN member, believes the food they grow is important to help heal the damage done to the Earth from overfarming.

-“We should look down at the earth beneath us in order to look forward,” Trahan said.
+“We should look down at the earth beneath us in order to look forward,” Verdin said.

 With the crops grown, the UNH can start to celebrate their history by creating traditional foods.
 Ida Aronson, who runs the United Houma Nation farm, says growing traditional produce is helping them connect to their past through traditional recipes like Maque Choux (pronounced Mock-Shoe), a recipe made from corn and herbs.
 Other traditional dishes include dumplings made from persimmons, custards made from squash and traditional teas.